 Present in 60 countries, Alstom has adapted its organisation to strengthen its international coverage and better respond to the needs of customers on a local level.
-The Company is organised into empowered regions, each with their own supply chain to answer local needs using local resources and strengths.
-They rely on a network of local industrial sites and strategic partnerships around the globe.
+The Company is organised into empowered regions, each with their own supply chain to answer local needs industrial sites and strategic partnerships around the globe.
 The need to continuously reinforce this network as well as local competences should trigger an additional €300 million transformation capex over three years.